 Peer assisted study sessions

-The study sessions are friendly and informal, giving you the opportunity to focus on the subject areas you want to work on.
+The study sessions are friendly and informal, giving you the opportunity focus on the subject areas you want to work on.
 PASS is a safe place to ask questions and improve your confidence in your studies; developing a deeper understanding of your course material through discussion, problem-solving and collaborative work.
 Our PASS leaders, trained students from later years of your course, will share their experiences with you as they lead these sessions.

 - a safe place to ask questions,

 - gain a deeper understanding of the course material,

 - get practical advice and improve your study skills,

 - meet students from later years on your course and learn from their experiences.